Roger Viry-Babel

 Roger Viry-Babel (1945 in Mirecourt, Vosges - 2006), saw himself as an entertainer, academic and French filmmaker.
 Pioneer of audiovisual teaching at the University of Nancy II and at its European film institute (IECA), he spent his life bringing together his love of teaching, cinema and the history of his region (Lorraine).

-Biography
+Early life

 Roger Viry-Babel was born on 19 January 1945 in Mirecourt in the French Vosges.
 His childhood was spent in Nancy in the University residences where his adoptive father worked as director.
 He attended the Lycée Henri-Poincaré where he obtained his baccalaureate.
 He then studied French literature where he focused on Albert Camus.
 During his university studies, in 1965, he became Vice-president of the student paper "L'Echo des Lettres" where he published his first film reviews.
 In 1969, he married Francoise Charmoillaux and their marriage brought four children: Jean, Gérard, Francois and Anne.